14 Ways to Save on the Perfect Fall Road Trip

-Consider renting a car instead.
+Rent a car instead.

 Double check your auto insurance policy.

-Pack money-saving items.
+Bring along money-saving items.

 Use a credit card with cash back rewards.

-Plan an efficient route.
+Plan the most efficient route.

-Fill up when it’s cheapest.
+Fill up when and where it’s cheapest.

 Opt for a hotel credit card.